glocore/country-list/README.md

 # Country List

-List of all countries with their timezones, lat/long, capital city, dial codes and flag emojis.
+JSON list of all countries with their timezones, lat/long, capital cities, dial codes and flag emojis.

 Missing/Incomplete data: